johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-10-05-react-component-curry.md

 ---
-title: "React Component Curry"
+title: 'React Component Curry'
 authors: johnnyreilly
 tags: [currying, jsx, React, stateless functional components]
 hide_table_of_contents: false
 ---

 Everyone loves curry don't they?
 I don't know about you but I'm going for one on Friday.

 When React 0.14 shipped, it came with a new way to write React components.
 Rather than as an ES2015 class or using `React.createClass` there was now another way: stateless functional components.

 These are components which have no state (the name gives it away) and a simple syntax; they are a function which takes your component props as a single parameter and they return JSX.
 Think of them as the render method of a standard component just with props as a parameter.